 Car Accidents Can Happen in a Variety of Job Fields

 Work-related auto accidents affect employees in a wide range of fields.
-While it is easy to assume that road-based jobs such as truck driving are at the greatest risk for these dangerous accidents, there are many occupations that do pose significant dangers for employees on the road.
+While it is easy to assume that road-based jobs such as truck driving are at the greatest risk for these dangerous accidents, many occupations pose significant dangers for employees on the road.
 These jobs include:

 - Hauling (truck driving, delivery, etc.)

 - Emergency medicine

 It is important for every employee to note that NIOSH warns that “all workers are at risk of crashes, whether they drive light or heavy vehicles, or whether driving is a primary or incidental job duty.”
 This means that even those who only travel occasionally or over short distances still need to understand both the risks and their rights to compensation.

 What Kind of Driving Is Considered Work-Related in Ohio?

 Often, injured workers are unaware that their car accident injuries make them eligible for workers’ compensation benefits.
 It's confusing to know what tasks are considered work-related.
 Every situation is unique, and an experienced attorney can help examine your circumstances to determine what benefits may be available.
 While commuting rarely falls under the “work-related” umbrella, some common examples of work-related travel include:

 - Driving another employee for a work purpose

 - Travel for work